 As many of the youth are school dropouts, the Youth Development and Social Work volunteer project runs in the school term with the long term aim of facilitating the youth back into local schools – if at all possible – and preparing them to deal with the challenges that they face in the education system, in life and to. become self-sustainable adults for the future

 We love any volunteers with a passion for youth upliftment and helping with socio-economic issues so any skills or just enthusiasm will be of a great benefit.
-Please let us know if you have any special interests or talents that we can utilize to enhance your time and to benefit the project
+Please let us know if you have any special interests or talents that we can utilise to enhance your time and to benefit the project.

 After-school activities

 There are a few activities that you can take part in after-school.
-You can either help with the children at the local safe house with their homework, the after-school club with the youth development centre, assist with grassroots soccer coaching, visit the local elephant park, do some shopping, have lunch at the Waterfront on the estuary edge, hike the Pledge nature reserve or just getting a well deserved nap as the children can be exhausting as they have so much energy.
+You can either help with the children at the local safe house with their homework, assist with grassroots soccer coaching, visit the local elephant park, do some shopping, have lunch at the Waterfront on the estuary edge, hike the Pledge nature reserve or just getting a well-deserved nap as the children can be exhausting as they have so much energy.
 Please note that after-school activities do not take place every afternoon.

 Accommodation